Radnar9/HSM-COBRA/README.md

 deploy compiled code for local testing.
 The current COBRA library was tested using Java 17.

 ## Compilation and Packaging
 First, clone this repository.
-Now inside the `thesis-hsm-cobra` folder, follow the following instructions:
+Now inside the root folder, follow the following instructions:

-* To compile and package to locally test the library: Execute `./gradlew simpleLocalDeploy`.
+* Compile and package to locally test the library: Execute `./gradlew simpleLocalDeploy`.
 The execution of Gradle task `simpleLocalDeploy` will create the folder `build/local` containing all the necessary files to start testing.

 ## Usage